 You must have heard or read this line many times, but a developer is naturally curious because learning is a constant fixture in their daily work development life.

 Software is a component of technology, and technology is ever innovating and changing for the better, rapidly.
-If a developer stays stagnant and stops learning new tools and languages, they will be left behind.
+If a developer stays stagnant and stop learning new tools and languages, they will be left behind.

 To stay on-trend, they need to always be curious.
 What are the new updates in software development?
 Are there better tools and platforms?